Cuimhnigh

 For a bar at midnight on St. Paddy’s Day, the scene is pretty tame.
 A couple skinny guys in leather jackets circle a pool table near the door, a short row of black tables sit sticky and abandoned behind them, and at the back a short queue of couples wait for drinks.
 The bartender is grim but friendly, and our discussion over what beer to order is helped along by a slumped leather jacket to my left who mutters angrily about each brew on tap while staring rheumily at his shoes.
 I order, we sit, and at just the right moment a flimsy basket of tater tots makes its way to the table.

 Midnight is about three hours later than I’ve stayed up all month, but I’ve been told I have Irish blood in me, so by the time L turned in at nine staying up was a matter of pride - a kind of solidarity with my people.
 I wasn’t going to go out and celebrate, mind you, but fail to fall asleep?
 I had that in me.
 Three hours later I was still slumped in the big chair upstairs, scrolling, playing it by ear to the tune of Putin propaganda shorts and recently unearthed nuke videos from the 1960s.
-This kind of browsing doesn’t exactly lull one to sleep, so instead of heading to bed I started texting D links.
-I sent him a nuke video.
+This kind of browsing doesn’t exactly lull one to sleep, so instead of heading to bed I started texting David links.
+I sent him the nuke video.
 He popped online, having just woken up from a nap.
 I hesitated, realizing that videos of nuclear weapons might be a pretty traumatic thing to wake up to.
 I sent him another.
 He took the bait.
-“Ok.
-Wait.
+"Ok, fine.
 Fuck this.
-Let’s get a beer.”
+Let’s get a beer."

-I thank D for delivering the note and we get up to go.
-It’s later than either of us has been awake for months and so at the corner we hug, go our separate ways.
+I thank David for delivering the note and we get up to go.
+It’s later than either of us has been awake for months and so at the corner we go our separate ways.
 When I get back I don’t crawl in to bed but instead go upstairs, back to the computer.
 After some clicking I find a photo that J left on my iPad after she and her sister stayed in our apartment in New Orleans.
 I hadn’t actually seen her that time - L and I were on our own trip - which gives the photo a certain dreamlike quality, as if it never happened, or that I was there by just can’t remember.

 Essays